antif4-com/keanu/matrix_spec.md

 ## Deployment

+keanu will build into a docker image and be deployed via [Kamal](https://kamal-deploy.org).

 ## Access Tokens

 I wanted to use [Macaroons](https://research.google/pubs/macaroons-cookies-with-contextual-caveats-for-decentralized-authorization-in-the-cloud/) for access tokens.
 However, the only ruby gem I was able to find was [boulangerie](https://github.com/cryptosphere/boulangerie) which looks like what we want, but it hasn't been updated in a very long time.
 In addition, I don't see a lot of people discussing macaroons online in a few quick searches.
 This might be an incorrect view, but it doesn't look as though macaroons have taken off, despite their theoretical advantage.